KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### getChatData `async`

-Returns the requested chat data.
+Returns the requested chat data as a string (if single detail requested) or object of key-value pairs (if multiple details requested).

 **Parameters**: